 If pursuing your passion into the world of research is more up your alley, an honours degree is the most common introduction to further academic research and typically the first step to a PhD or a career in academia.

 So you may not have been sure at the time of locking in your UAC preferences that science teaching, nursing or project management was something you wanted to commit to, but by now you’ve learned a bit about yourself and think it might be your gig.
 Or, perhaps that law or medicine degree was out of reach and now you want to pursue your true calling and become the next Harvey Specter.

 You’re not alone – it’s not unusual for graduates transitioning from undergraduate study to opt for a different area altogether with postgraduate study.
 In fact, it means you’ll have a broader perspective to bring to the table.
 Not only does a bachelor’s degree mean you have transferable skills (and not to mention, uni studying hacks down pat), but it’s also a ticket to postgraduate study, and potentially in a completely new field.
 The best part is you don’t have to start from scratch as an undergrad.
 For example, a postgraduate nursing or teaching qualification is only two years full-time at postgraduate level.

 With over 400 courses across nine areas of interest, a postgrad degree might be the perfect way to carve out a niche in your career or embark on a whole new path altogether.
-Take advantage of still being on campus with events like our Postgraduate Studies Expo on 16 May to get information, one-on-one advice and suss out your options.
+Take advantage of still being on campus with events like our Postgraduate Masterclass Series to get information, one-on-one advice and suss out your options.

 Every success story starts somewhere and for 18-year-old Nick Molnar that was selling jewellery on eBay from his bedroom.
 Fast forward six years to 2014, and this natural-born entrepreneur and Sydney alumnus has co-founded Afterpay, a breakthrough business that’s changing how we shop.